finnito/Science/content/9scie/energy-for-life/_index.md

     - Attach a photo of your notes to this assessment

 3. Describe the amount of energy in food using kilojoules (kJ) and discuss the energy needs of humans
-    - Slides
+    - Slides on energy in food + little task inside
-    - Calorie counts in fods
-    - How to lose fat
+    - Video inside
+    - Kahoot inside
+    - Read food poster and use your knowledge of energy to pick the best drink

 4. Explain why each type of nutrient is needed
-    - Analyse the the nutritional information of various food packets
-    - Explain the nutrients needed to do things like grow, get energy, healthy bones etc.
-    - Portion sizes vs nutrients in 100g of the food
+    - Slides on the nutrients in food and their uses
+    - Task trying to find the most nutritious snack in the class

 5. __Practical:__ Toy Circus